Parasite pages and guest posts

 Please note that no vital information is given regarding the keyword or the page which ranks on top for it.
 But I will explain everything I did in a very detailed manner.

 What are parasite pages and why use them?

-Parasite pages are pages on domains which have high authority.
+Parasite pages are pages on domains that have high authority.
 Websites like Facebook, Twitter, Udemy, Appsumo, PRWeb, Youtube, Pinterest etc. The average DA of these domains is 85+ and they have millions of backlinks pointing at them.

-The good thing about these domains is that you just have to sign-up, create a page on these sites and post your content on them and without much efforts your page *can* rank amongst the top 20-30 sites.
+The good thing about these domains is that you just have to sign-up, create a page on these sites and post your content on them and without much effort your page *can* rank amongst the top 20-30 sites.

 The natural authority of these websites boosts the inner pages and hence they can easily outrank small niche sites or pages from lesser authority websites.

 You can Google for a list of parasite pages, but these are few free ones that I have personally used in the past.

 Medium – Textual content (but nofollow backlinks)

 Youtube – Video content

 Quora – Textual content (dofollow backlink)